-The fund will be 1.0 per cent of the annual dues of the previous fiscal year.
-(This is equivalent to approximately 2 cents per working day per member.)
+The fund will be 1.25 per cent of the annual dues of the previous fiscal year.
 Fundraising activities at the local or provincial level may supplement the fund.

 FUND GOVERNANCE

 An International Solidarity Fund Committee (ISFC), comprising the Secretary-Treasurer, two members elected by the Human Rights & International Solidarity Committee (HRISC), and two Presidents' Council members, will make decisions on fund disbursements.
 Knowledge of human rights and international solidarity issues would be an asset for appointees to the ISFC.